typealiased/mockingbird/README.md

 ### Manual Integration

 Add a Run Script Phase to each target that needs generated mocks.
-If you use a project or workspace generator such as [XcodeGen](https://github.com/yonaskolb/XcodeGen) you should modify the config for that tool instead.
-See [Mockingbird CLI - Generate](#generate) for available generator options.
+Add See [Mockingbird CLI - Generate](#generate) for available generator options.

 ```bash
 mockingbird generate &